-At the national level, there is a need to identify policy and financial barriers and gaps to an agroecology-based transformation, The intellectual property systems that act as drivers of corporate consolidation and corporate dominance of agriculture need to be addressed.

-in order to promote policy coherence (Leippert et al., 2020, Sinclair et al., 2019).
+At the national level, there is a need to identify policy and financial barriers and gaps to an agroecology-based transformation, in order to promote policy coherence (Leippert et al., 2020, Sinclair et al., 2019).
 Transitions leading to transformations need to be designed with local actors (such as peasants, smallholder farmers and rural women), in order to be effective and sustainable (IPES-Food, 2018).
 The initial costs and risks associated with transformation efforts to implement agroecology require support, for instance, through public funding (Herren et al., 2011).